If your pet is having trouble standing, walking or moving due to age, obesity, injury or after surgery, Canine Rehabilitation can help.

 Our Certified Canine Rehabilitation Practitioner can tailor a program to your pet’s individual needs.
-We use both passive range of motion exercises, active exercises, and hydrotherapy to help our patient’s achieve their goals.
+We use both passive range of motion exercises, active exercises, cold laser therapy, and hydrotherapy to help our patient’s achieve their goals.
 Combined, all of these therapies work to help restore muscle and joint function, enhance fitness, promote weight loss, and reduce pain associated with arthritis and injury.
 These therapies can also prevent pain from returning.

 Benefits of Water Therapy for Dogs: